valarenuka32/main_project/README.md

 Acknowledgments 🙏
 Thanks to Zomato for the generous API offerings.
 Special gratitude to the Node.js community for crafting delightful packages and libraries.
-Got questions or need assistance?
-Reach out to our 24/7 helpline.
-Enjoy your coding journey! 🍻

-Feel free to replace `[repository_url]`, `YOUR_ZOMATO_API_KEY`, `YOUR_EMAIL_ADDRESS`, and `YOUR_EMAIL_PASSWORD` with your actual values, and further customize the README file as per your project's structure and preferences.
-Enjoy coding! 🎉🍽️👨‍🍳